Originally published on www.theadvisory.co.za

 Article reference: Paddocks Press: Volume 16, Issue 7.

-Specialist Community Scheme Attorney (BA (Law) LLB), Ané de Klerk, is a senior associate at The Advisory, a boutique law firm specialising exclusively in community scheme law.
+Specialist Community Scheme Attorney (BA (Law) LLB), Ané de Klerk, is a Director at The Advisory, a boutique law firm specialising exclusively in community scheme law.
 Get in touch with her at www.theadvisory.co.za.

 This article is published under the Creative Commons Attribution license.